ayomawdb/kbase.ayoma.me/docs/windows.md

     - Discovers Domain Controller in the specified domain name.
     - Requests the Domain Controller replicate the user credentials via [GetNCChanges](https://wiki.samba.org/index.php/DRSUAPI) (leveraging Directory Replication Service (DRS) Remote Protocol)
     ```
-    “The client DC sends a DSGetNCChanges request to the server when the first one wants to get AD objects updates from the second one.
+    "The client DC sends a DSGetNCChanges request to the server when the first one wants to get AD objects updates from the second one.
 The response contains a set of updates that the client has to apply to its NC replica.

     It is possible that the set of updates is too large for only one response message.
 In those cases, multiple DSGetNCChanges requests and responses are done.
-This process is called replication cycle or simply cycle.”
+This process is called replication cycle or simply cycle."

-    “When a DC receives a DSReplicaSync Request, then for each DC that it replicates from (stored in RepsFrom data structure) it performs a replication cycle where it behaves like a client and makes DSGetNCChanges requests to that DC.
-So it gets up-to-date AD objects from each of the DC’s which it replicates from.”
+    "When a DC receives a DSReplicaSync Request, then for each DC that it replicates from (stored in RepsFrom data structure) it performs a replication cycle where it behaves like a client and makes DSGetNCChanges requests to that DC.
+So it gets up-to-date AD objects from each of the DC’s which it replicates from."
     ```

 #### PsExec